ChhaviDixit/energy-distance/README.md

 ---

 ## Model Description
 The model uses embeddings learned from the distilbert model on HotPotQA dataset's train and dev set.
 In the distance metrics, the JS divergence function is defined in "Sentence-transformers" and the "MTEB" repositories to be used for training and testing respectively.
-This repository is used for testing on the test subset using the trained model.
+This repository is used for testing using the model trained by beir on test subset of HotPotQA dataset.

+---

 ## Final Results
 Information Clamping in range epsilon=1e-6